Graph Neural Networks in Recommender Systems: A Survey: Introduction

+Given the impressive pace at which the GNN-based recommendation models are growing, we believe it is important to summarize and describe all the representative methods in one unified and comprehensible framework.
+This survey summarizes the literature on the advances of GNN-based recommendation and discusses open issues or future directions in this field To this end, more than 100 studies were shortlisted and classified in this survey.

+\textbf{Contribution of this survey}.
+The goal of this survey is to thoroughly review the literature on the advances of GNN-based recommender systems and discuss further directions.
+The researchers and practitioners who are interested in recommender systems could have a general understanding of the latest developments in the field of GNN-based recommendation.
+The key contributions of this survey are summarized as follows:

+$\bullet$ \textbf{New taxonomy}.
+We propose a systematic classification schema to organize the existing GNN-based recommendation models.
+Specifically, we categorize the existing works based on the type of information used and recommendation tasks into five categories: user-item collaborative filtering, sequential recommendation, social recommendation, knowledge graph-based recommendation, and other tasks (including POI recommendation, multimedia recommendation, etc.).

+$\bullet$ \textbf{Comprehensive review}.
+For each category, we demonstrate the main issues to deal with.
+Moreover, we introduce the representative models and illustrate how they address these issues.

+$\bullet$ \textbf{Future research}.
+We discuss the limitations of current methods and propose nine potential future directions.

-The remaining of this article is organized as follows: Section 2 introduces the preliminaries for recommender systems and graph neural networks, and presents the classification framework.
-Section 3 and Section 4 summarize the main issues for each category and how existing works tackle these challenges for general recommendation and sequential recommendation respectively.
-Section 5 gives an introduction about the other recommendation tasks applying GNN.
-Section 6 discusses the challenges and points out future directions in this field.
-Finally, we conclude the survey in Section 7.
+The remaining of this article is organized as follows: Section 2 introduces the preliminaries for recommender systems and graph neural networks.
+Then, it discusses the motivations of applying GNN in recommender systems and categorizes the existing GNN-based recommendation models.
+Section 3-7 summarizes the main issues of models in each category and how existing works tackle these challenges, and analyze their advantages and limitations.
+Section 8 gives a summary of the mainstream benchmark datasets, widely-adopted evaluation metrics and real-world applications.
+Section 9 discusses the challenges and points out nine future directions in this field.
+Finally, we conclude the survey in Section 10.